chrispcharlton/automate_excel/README.md

 Unlike other existing python packages that deal with Microsoft Excel, **automate_excel** takes the approach of directly controlling the application via windows COM functionality rather than focusing on pulling functionality out of Excel and into python.
-Because of this
+Because of this **automate_excel** is well-suited for automating existing Excel tasks and processes, especially in environments where the Excel workbook can not be replaced entirely.

 The **automate_excel** package provides the **Workbook** class for interfacing with documents in a Microsoft Excel application.
 This allows users to write programs in python that automate tasks in Microsoft Excel, without Excel Macros